frc5417/FRCScoutingApp/README.md

 * Set Event & Team to Scout (e.g., Blue 1) in the Settings Menu

 ### Auto Increment Match Number
-Will automatically incrememnt the match number after export.
+Will automatically increment the match number after export.